Highlights

 Chandrasekhar famously showed that black holes borne of stars cannot be lighter than about 1.4 times the mass of the Sun.
 We show that dark matter accumulated in the core of neutron stars may undergo self-gravitating collapse and give transmuted black holes that can be lighter than the Chandrasekhar limit.
 We present several ways to look for these transmuted black holes, including using next-generation gravitational wave detectors.

-Published in PRL (with Ranjan Laha and Anupam Ray, 2021).
+Published in Physical Review Letters (with Ranjan Laha and Anupam Ray, 2021).

 See popular coverage in TIFR News.